vanus-labs/docs/content/getting-started/understand-vanus-connect-os/features.md

 ## Lightweight & Kubertenes native:
 * One-click deployment, 10s to complete the installation.
-* No external dependencies, no need for zookeeper.
+* No external dependencies, no need for a zookeeper.
 * Limited resource usage, each pod in the cluster can run with 0.5 core and 500M memory.

 ## Separation of storage and computing: